openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/database_sql/database_sql_package_api/database_sql_package_interfaces.md

 func update(): UpdateResult
 ```

-Function: Executes the SQL statement and retrieves the update result.
+Function: Executes the SQL statement and returns the update result.

 Return Value: